santoshr1016/mysql_backup_using_kanister/README.md

 ```

 ** Very Important.
-** Want to take backup again, delete the old actionset and re-apply
+** Want to take backup again, delete the old actionset and re-apply OR give another name to backup in the yaml file
 ```
 ➜  operations git:(main) ✗ k get actionsets.cr.kanister.io
 NAME      AGE